Randall-Scharpf/jMorseCoding/README.md

 _To ask a new question, create a pull request adding it.
 If it's a good question, expect your question to be merged in, with an answer!_
  - When is Java 17 support coming?
  Soon!
 I'm waiting for the rest of the tools in my build environment to support it.
- - What licences are used by this software?
+ - What licenses are used by this software?
 What does that mean?
  The base library is released under [The MIT License](https://choosealicense.com/licenses/mit/).
 Official extensions are likely to use the same or similar license, but you must check their documentation before making any assumptions.
 Third-party extensions might be under any license; their docs are the only place where you can learn about them.

 # List of Extensions